Alternatives to Equity Release in 2022

 Before you continue reading, be sure to check out this video that sums up equity release:

-Having financial freedom is something everyone wants, but in as much as equity release may look like your only way out, it’s always essential to weigh up the equity release pros and cons before you raise money that way.
+Having financial freedom is something everyone wants, but in as much as equity release may look like your only way out, it’s always essential that you weigh up equity release before you raise money that way & consider the pros & cons.

-Do you think you can trade your current home to purchase a smaller property or an estate in a cheaper area?
+Do you think you can trade your current home to and downsize to a smaller property or an estate in a cheaper area?

 Did you know?